 Before firms can fully implement ML into their businesses a few things need to be in place first including:

 - Clear-cut systems and processes need to be developed and implemented

 - A complete view of the customer to include data sharing among banks should be available

-- High quality data is needed meaning customer contact details and other relevant information need to be kept up to date
+- High-quality data is needed meaning customer contact details and other relevant information needs to be kept up to date

 - Companies need to have trained staff in both financial services and ML.

-Financial firms are aware of theses challenges and are working to fix them quickly.
+Financial firms are aware of these challenges and are working to fix them quickly.
 Many banks are already using Robotic Process Automation (RPA) within their organizations.
 Both AI/ML and robotics can either work independently of one another or together depending on the company’s needs.
-For example robotics could be used to train AI/ML models, with the AI/ML models then being used to make the decisions.
+For example, robotics could be used to train AI/ML models, with the AI/ML models then being used to make the decisions.

 In regards to AML, as well as other areas of the financial services sector, AI/ML is proving to be of great importance when it comes to improving efficiency and effectiveness.
 If these changes are to take place in the area of compliance, it’s the customers of the business that will benefit too.
 Regulator’s jobs will become much easier and the global financial system will become stronger in general.